We love our designers, down to the very last pixel.

 We also make it a point to have them share more about their inspirations and thought processes behind the work in their portfolio.
 Through this simple exercise, we’ll also be able to find out how they learnt these skills (whether on their own or otherwise), and whether they’re comfortable pushing themselves out of their comfort zones.

-Working in an agency environment has lots of perks, but also comes with certain downsides not-so-fun-stuff.
+Working in an agency has lots of perks, but also comes with certain downsides not-so-fun-stuff.

 But how can we tell that from just one interview?
-By prompting them to tell us about their experiences working in a team (even for projects in school), we can draw out information through they way they describe their experiences and work processes.
-Be sure to also look out for how much (or how little) they credit or discredit the rest of the team.
+By prompting them to tell us about their experiences working in a team (even for projects in school), we can draw out information through the way they describe their experiences and work processes.
+Be sure to look out for how much (or how little) they credit or discredit the rest of the team!

-To us, all these qualities in potential hires make great fits at akïn.
-In addition, the way we’ve devised our design exercises in our hiring kit also allows us insight into how well they are aligned to our methodologies and thinking processes.
+To us, all these qualities in potential hires make great fits at AKIN.
+We have devised our design exercises in our hiring kit to tease out the above qualities.
+These exercises are also a yardstick to how aligned these candidates are to our methodologies and thinking processes.

-Feel free to download our design exercise for your own hiring processes – and remember to adapt it to suit your own agency’s culture, design standards and expectations.
+Feel free to use our design exercises for your own hiring, but do remember to adapt it to suit your own agency’s culture and design standards!